 Where else in the world can you smoke some of the world’s finest weed, before going to the zoo and checking out a huge variety of beautiful and exotic animals a stone’s throw from the city centre?
-We Are Amsterdam’s Coffee Shop and Artis Tour includes being taken by a professional guide to three coffee shops and then the zoo!
+We Are Amsterdam’s Artis Zoo Tickets!
 There’s even an incredible planetarium which is impressive enough sober, but absolutely insane when you’re stoned!
 It’s definitely a must-do.

 Coffee Shop and Food Tour

 When you’ve enjoyed everything on offer at the city’s coffee shops, the munchies are pretty much a certainty.
-A great way to combine two of our great loves – smoking and eating delicious food – is to join a Coffee Shop and Amsterdam Food Tour.
+A great way to combine two of our great loves – smoking and eating delicious food – is to join the Amsterdam Food Tour.
 After visiting three great coffee shops, you’ll be taken to try loads of different typical Dutch snacks – perfect stoner food!

 3) Chill out in the park!

 On a beautiful sunny day, there’s nothing quite like sitting back in the sun, and lighting up a joint… You’ll see plenty of people having a glass of wine or a joint in the park on a sunny day, but the key is to ensure that you’re not imposing on others.
 Find a secluded spot and you should be fine – use common sense, and don’t light up next to kids’ playgrounds, families or anyone else for that matter.